 600 photographs, 400 houses and 290 architects.
-Phaidon's amazing new Atlas of Mid-Century Modern Houses due out on Oct.
-16 and available to order on Amazon is destined to become one of the all-time great books on the iconic design movement.
+Phaidon's amazing new Atlas of Mid-Century Modern Houses, available to order on Amazon, is destined to become one of the all-time great books on the iconic design movement.

 Major 20th-century architectural photographers such as Marvin Rand, Ezra Stoller, and Julius Schulman capture interior and exterior images of famous residences including Philip Johnson’s Glass House in New Canaan, CT, and Mies van der Rohe’s Farnsworth House in Plano, IL, Richard Neutra’s Kaufmann House in Palm Springs, CA, and others that aren't as familiar but just as cool.